- News and Information

 The use of the Graphic Standards Manual for the United States Agency for International Development (USAID) is compulsory for all Agency employees and contractors producing communications and program materials funded by USAID.
 Print copies of the manual were distributed to Agency bureaus and missions.
 Contractors should download a copy from this site.

 USAID receives "exclusive branding and marking" for the work conducted under all acquisition awards.
 This means that the foreign assistance delivered is clearly credited to the American people.
 It also means that competing logos or identities, such as the contractor's, are excluded.
-Customized identities for countries and places that receive U.S. assistance are available (See Country Brand by Region).
 Templates for facts sheets, press releases, and other common communications are also provided (See Templates).
 Vendors who stock a supply of pressure sensitive and vinyl labels are also listed.
 (See Suppliers).

 The USAID Standard Graphic Identity is an official U.S. Government symbol, and any alteration, distortion, recreation, translation or misuse is strictly prohibited.
+It may not be used without express permission.
 A number of digital file formats are available for download for web and print purposes.